New Appointed Academic and Exempt Staff Employees

 Exempt Staff Employees

-Exempt staff employees earn 9 paid holidays and 30 days of paid time off each year (36 days after 5 years of service).
-Additional paid time is available for specific purposes such as bereavement, parental leave, military leave, court duty, volunteering, and more.
+Exempt staff employees earn 10 paid holidays and 30 days of paid time off each year (36 days after 5 years of service).
+Click the link above to find policies related to staff leaves.

 Additional Benefits & Programs